Where do your contributions go?

 Interested in contributing to Dollar per Child, but not sure how to get involved?
 Download our resource, "Making the Case for Dollar per Child" and check out our Dollar per Child Toolkit, equipped with turn-key fundraising activities and best practices for a program and staff.

 "I work for a Head Start program - am I allowed to raise funds for Dollar per Child?" and other questions answered on our Dollar per Child FAQ.
-And for an even easier review, check out our Do’s and Don’ts of DPC Fundraising.
+For a quick review of the basics, see our Do’s and Don’ts of DPC Fundraising.

 Special thanks to Discount School Supply, Dollar per Child’s top corporate friend for the 2016-2017 Campaign!